 6. Think about purchasing a domain name and blog layout.

 This will show that you're serious about your blog and make you appear more professional if you're going to want to start working with brands in the future, although it's definitely not mandatory - especially if you only want your blog to be your personal space for sharing your thoughts and you're not thinking about monetising your site.
-I bought my domain from GoDaddy, but there are plenty of other inexpensive sites out there you could use.
+I bought my domain from GoDaddy, but there are plenty of other inexpensive sites out there you could use, such as Siteground and Wix.
 And again, before you fork out for a domain name, make sure you like it!

 7. Write good quality posts.